Digitalcoin (DGC) Price Reaches $0.0038 on Top Exchanges

 - StrikeBitClub (SBC) traded flat against the dollar and now trades at $0.0009 or 0.00000013 BTC.

 Multiple Algorithms hashing algorithm.
-Its launch date was May 18th, 2013.
+Its genesis date was May 18th, 2013.
 Digitalcoin’s total supply is 36,696,423 coins.
+Digitalcoin’s official Twitter account is @DigitalcoinDGC and its Facebook page is accessible here.
 The Reddit community for Digitalcoin is /r/digitalcoin and the currency’s Github account can be viewed here.
-Digitalcoin’s official Twitter account is @DigitalcoinDGC and its Facebook page is accessible here.
 The official website for Digitalcoin is digitalcoin.co.

 Buying and Selling Digitalcoin

 Digitalcoin can be purchased on the following cryptocurrency exchanges: CoinExchange and Cryptopia.
-It is usually not currently possible to buy alternative cryptocurrencies such as Digitalcoin directly using US dollars.
-Investors seeking to acquire Digitalcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Digitalcoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Digitalcoin directly using U.S. dollars.
+Investors seeking to trade Digitalcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitalcoin using one of the aforementioned exchanges.

 Receive News & Updates for Digitalcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitalcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.